IDAES/idaes-pse/docs/user_guide/components/unit_model/control_volume.rst

 possible.
 For this purpose, Control Volumes support a number of methods for common tasks model developers may want to perform.
-The specifics of these methods will be different between different types of Control Volumes, and certain methods may not be applicable to some types of Control Volumes (in which case a ``NotImplementedError`` will be returned).
+The specifics of these methods will be different between different types of Control Volumes, and certain methods may not be applicable to some types of Control Volumes (in which case a `NotImplementedError` will be returned).
 A full list of potential methods is provided here, however users should check the documentation for the specific Control Volume they are using for more details on what methods are supported in that specific Control Volume.

-A key feature of the IDAES modeling framework is the use of Control Volume Blocks.
+A key feature of the IDAES platform is the use of ControlVolumeBlocks.
 Control Volumes represent a volume of material over which material, energy and/or momentum balances can be performed.
 Control Volume Blocks contain methods to automate the task of writing common forms of these balance equations.
 Control Volume Blocks can also automate the creation of